3-450. Exemption from citrus fruit standardization; definitions

 3. The vote of each producer based on the percentage of ownership of cartons.

-E. If a shipper fails to return the ballot as prescribed by subsection D of this section, the supervisor may audit the shipper to ensure compliance with section 3-449.03.
+E. If a shipper fails to return the ballot as prescribed by subsection D of this section, the associate director may audit the shipper to ensure compliance with section 3-449.03.

-F. Within ninety days after receiving the ballots issued under this section, the supervisor shall review the ballots and determine the results.
-On payment of the full amount of the costs of the petition process as determined under subsection B of this section, the supervisor shall certify and issue the results of the ballots.
-If the supervisor certifies that the ballots meet the requirements of this section, the supervisor shall provide public notice of the date the exemption becomes effective, which shall be within ninety days after the supervisor certifies and issues the results of the balloting.
+F. Within ninety days after receiving the ballots issued under this section, the associate director shall review the ballots and determine the results.
+On payment of the full amount of the costs of the petition process as determined under subsection B of this section, the associate director shall certify and issue the results of the ballots.
+If the associate director certifies that the ballots meet the requirements of this section, the associate director shall provide public notice of the date the exemption becomes effective, which shall be within ninety days after the associate director certifies and issues the results of the balloting.

-G. Information provided by shippers to the supervisor for purposes of this section is confidential and is not a public record, and the supervisor shall not disclose the information for any purpose except for the purpose of an appeal under subsection H of this section.
+G. Information provided by shippers to the associate director for the purposes of this section is confidential and is not a public record, and the associate director shall not disclose the information for any purpose except for the purpose of an appeal under subsection H of this section.

 H. The petitioner and any producer or shipper of the commodity for which exemption is being sought has the right to appeal to the director on any of the following issues: